 Get your dose of exercise in and partake in a good old kayaking adventure.
 Take one out into the bay for a trip on your own or join a guided tour—where you’ll be taken to secluded bays for a swim and enjoy a packed lunch on a remote beach.

-Did you know that Waiheke is home to more than 100 kilometres of walking track ranging from the easy peasy stroll to the more challenging hours-long hikes?
+Did you know that Waiheke is home to more than 100 kilometres of walking track ranging from the easy peasy stroll to the more challenging hours-long hikes and an annual walking festival?
 There’s a network all over the island which allow you to strike off into the great unknown and discover breathtaking views from all angles.
+And if you're keen to clock up the most impressive stretch yet, consider Te Ara Hura and circumnavigate the entire island (just check ahead as parts of the track may be closed).

 Eat Up

 Whilst you’re enjoying all that Waiheke has to offer, don’t forget to refuel.
-There are plenty of good restaurants in town but a few of our favourites include Mudbrick’s Italian Fenice cafe and The Oyster Inn which are both in Oneroa and Three Seven Two and Ki Maha from where you can enjoy stunning views of Onetangi beach.
-For a feed that’s welcome at any time of the day we can’t go past the I Love crepes food truck where you’ll be served delicious crepes at decent prices and right next door, the Island Gelato Company because basically, ice cream is a good choice at any time of day.
+There are plenty of top-tier restaurants in town but a few of our favourites include Mudbrick’s Italian Fenice cafe and The Oyster Inn which are both in Oneroa, Soho Street Food (pictured above), and Three Seven Two and Ki Maha from where you can enjoy stunning views of Onetangi beach.
+For a feed that’s welcome at any time of the day we can’t go past the I Love Crepes food truck where you’ll be served delicious crepes at decent prices and right next door, the Island Gelato Company because basically, ice cream is a good choice at any time of day.

 Head to Wild On Waiheke for ‘the most fun you can have with your clothes on’ to hone your Hunger Games skills.
 Try your hand at archery and laser clay bird shooting amongst the vines, nabbing eternal bragging rights with your crew.
 But the competition need not end there, why not order a platter and get stuck into the free options on offer such as petanque, giant chess and volleyball.
 We can’t go past a good game of Californian sandbags and noughts and crosses.
 Alternatively, you’ll be well within your rights to take a relaxing break on a bean bag, and why not, we say.